The Secret of the Cancerless Village

 Laron syndrome – no cancer or diabetes

 People with this genetic condition lead a normal life.
 Aside from their small size, they don’t experience any illnesses or other physical problems.
+Regardless of diet or lifestyle, they never develop diabetes or cancer.

 - The biggest issue for these people occurs during childhood, because they do not develop as they should.